ICARC Logo in World Map

 cmd_battery V1.07

-add 5V monitor to BATR command
+add 5V rail to BATR command (early warning of end-of-life)

 batt_plot (external support utility)